 Following are the differences between both protocols

-Abbreviation and other names
+Abbreviations and other names

 SMTP stands for Simple Mail Transfer Protocol and is also called PUSH protocol.
 POP3 is an abbreviation for Post Office Protocol version 3 and is also called a POP protocol.